AyozeJesus/template-node/README.md

 Ensure that the .env file in the root of your project contains the correct configuration for MySQL.
 It should have variables like DB_PORT and JWT SECRET (there's a .env.example file).

-4. MySQL Client in the API: The MeeMee API uses a module called MySQLClient.js to manage the database connection.
+4. MySQL Client in the API: The API uses a module called MySQLClient.js to manage the database connection.
 Make sure this file is configured to use the environment variables from the .env file and the values defined in config.js:

 - `address` should be "localhost" or the address of your MySQL database.
 - `user` should be "demo" or the user of your MySQL database.